Business and Finance

 • Core-fixed income- 25%

 Each asset is expected to surpass the stated benchmarks.
-The maximum time before achieving these is 3 years.
+The maximum time before achieving these is three years.

-Investment Preferences and Constraints (Dasgupta, 2011) The company will prioritize on;
+Investment Preferences and Constraints (Dasgupta, 2011) The company will prioritize the following:

 • Investments in lowly taxed businesses.
 Investment is limited to a maximum of 35% tax on corporate and individual tax and 40% tax on import and export taxes